chenhong-dkfz/GenomeTornadoPlot/README.md

 where m is the total number of focal variation events, L<sub>max</sub> is the length of longest focal variation event.

 To erase the impact of neighbour genes, we implemented another algorithm and call it edge score.
-It is define as: score.edge = (2*S<sub>gene</sub> - S<sub>neighbour_1</sub> -S<sub>neighbour_2</sub>)/2 where neighbour 1 and neighbour 2 are neighbour genes of the target gene, if the target gene is at edge of chromosome, the only neighbour gene counts as both neighbour 1 and 2.
+It is define as:

+score.edge = (2*S<sub>gene</sub> - S<sub>neighbour_1</sub> -S<sub>neighbour_2</sub>)/2

+where neighbour 1 and neighbour 2 are neighbour genes of the target gene, if the target gene is at edge of chromosome, the only neighbour gene counts as both neighbour 1 and 2.

-Please notice that the focallity
+Please notice that the focallity score of each gene is calculated by the data you give.

 ## Download and installation